 Dr. William Scherlis is a Professor of Computer Science and Special Advisor to the Software Engineering Institute at Carnegie Mellon University.
-Prior to this role, Dr. Scherlis was the office director for DARPA’s Information Innovation Office (I2O) since September 2019.
-In that role, he led program managers in the development of programs, technologies, and capabilities to ensure information advantage for the United States and its allies, and coordinates this work across the Department of Defense and U.S. government.
+Prior to this role, Dr. Scherlis was the office director for DARPA’s Information Innovation Office (I2O) from September 2019 to May 2022.
+In that role, he led program managers in the development of programs, technologies, and capabilities to ensure information advantage for the United States and its allies, and to coordinate this work across the Department of Defense and U.S. government.
 Dr. Scherlis also served as a special assistant to the DARPA Director from May 2022 to September 2022.

 Earlier in his career, Scherlis served as a program manager and later in the Senior Executive Service at DARPA, developing programs in areas such as software technology, computer security, and information infrastructure.
 At DARPA, he also participated in the initiation of the High Performance Computing and Communications (HPCC) program (now NITRD) and in defining the concept for CERT-like security organizations, hundreds of which now operate in more than 90 countries.